IRSS-UBC/ntems_clipping_python/README.md

 This is outside the scope of the `main.py` as it assumes different input data structure.

 `crop_species_prob.py`: Crops and processes the species probability raster files.
 See the top comments in the script for usage.

+`mosaic_rasters.py`: After getting different raster layers under UTM zone directory such as 11S, use this script to mosaic each type (proxies, elev_cv, etc) of rasters into one raster.
+The default crs to reproject is EPSG:3978.
+This should be run before running `main.py` to clip the raster layers.